verbb/formie/docs/get-started/upgrading-from-v1.md

 ### `getFields()`
 Any references to `getFields()` should be changed to `getCustomFields()`.
 This is inline with Craft 4 element field layout changes.

+### `{% cache %}` tag
+In Craft 4, external JavaScript and CSS resources are now included in cached data.
+In [Craft 3](https://verbb.io/craft-plugins/formie/docs/v1/template-guides/cached-forms), you would have been required to use `craft.formie.registerAssets()` outside of your `{% cache %}` tags.

+You now no longer need to do this, and any JavaScript and CSS will be captured in `{% cache %}` tags.

 ## Form
 The following changes have been made to the [Form](docs:developers/form) object.